Early Years Foundation Stage - Reception

 Our children enter the classroom, put away their belongings and engage in a playful learning opportunity.
 This soft start approach enables children to feel safe and secure; enabling them to begin their day with play.

 Chatterboxes and stories sit at the heart of our curriculum.
 Chatterboxes are used to develop personal, social and emotional development in our children.
 Each week has a focus where children can bring in an object or a photograph to share with a group.
 Stories act as both a hook and a way into learning opportunities.
-For example, Phonics is taught through stories with the help of the ‘Fairies’ who delivers new sounds from their magical land.
-Our children believe and are engaged with the Fairy and the Tricky Troll characters.

 Writing and Numeracy skills are carefully developed and children’s progress celebrated.
 We model letter and digit formation through rhymes and enable children to access this within their independent playful learning.
 Adult led carpet sessions take place across the week.
 In Numeracy we begin by focussing on specific numbers to wholly understand how to represent them in different forms including as an amount and written as a numeral.
 Our writing opportunities are always purposeful to children.
 We use stories, the real world and events as a stem for developing early writing skills.